 The installation of zigbee2mqtt can be started with a few simple bash commands.

-But before you can start with the actual installation of zigbee2mqtt, you must first install a few required dependencies/libraries.
+But before you can start with the actual installation of zigbee2mqtt you have to install a few required dependencies/libraries.

-To do this, run the following command.
-This prepares the installation of NodeJs.
+To do this, execute the following command.
+This will prepare the installation of NodeJs.

 sudo curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -